 After I finished writing out my goals I began layering and gluing them down to the visual journal page.
 I intermixed the two colors of paper and didn’t worry if I covered up the text.
 I typically use Mod Podge to glue my collage material down, Elmer’s glue is a great alternative as well.
 For a long time I preferred rubber cement, as it doesn’t cause the paper to wrinkle when applied, but after a few years it seems to lose its adhesive, causing pieces to fall off my collages.

 STEP FOUR: FINAL DETAILS

-I finished the page by layering washi tape and collaged flowers image.
+I finished the new page by layering washi tapes and collaged flowers image.
 The flower images were in a set of old encyclopedias.
 I carefully cut around the shapes and leaves to create a cleaner collage.
 I then used a geometric pattern washi tape to outline the top and bottom of the design.
 To break the rectangle block in the center of the visual journal page, I placed one flower outside of the block.

 Check out a video of me creating this fun art journal idea here.

 I am really happy with the final result of these beautiful pages and the creative space it gave me.
 It was fun playing with a variety of materials and I love the personal connection I have to it.
 I know I won’t achieve many of these goals, but it gave me a great opportunity to have something to aim for.